Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Paradise

-You’ll find that Carnival Paradise was the final ship built in its class, introducing itself in 1998.
-Over the years, it has received multiple updates, making sure it still feels fresh and delightful.
+You’ll find that Carnival Paradise was the final ship built in her class, introducing herself in 1998.
+Over the years, she has received multiple updates, making sure she still feels fresh and delightful.

 Carnival Elation